open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 ## Step 6 - GitHub Issues Tutorial

 - Follow the tutorial under the [GitHub Issues](mi-github-issues.md) to create at least one issue.
 Post a link in the discord channel whenever you create an issue or when you comment on someone else's issue.
 You are encouraged to post as many issues as you can for improving the page as well as for personal practice.
-- No issue is too big or too small to be filed and it is OK if you are not sure how to fix it yourself.
+- No issue is too big or too small to be filed and it's okay if you are not sure how to fix it yourself.
 If you know how to solve an issue, be sure to provide a detailed account of your research and show how to fix it.
 It is ok to file an issue about minor typos and very small changes, but do not make this the case for all of the issues that you file.
 - You can also work on issues that you didn't create.
 Make sure you have created at least one issue, resolved it, commented on an issue you didn't create and have a pull request with the fix merged.

 **HINT**: You can track your progress with the number of pull requests and issues [here](../track-first-steps-progress.md).